suri7897/RAG-Improvement-via-LoRA-Fine-Tuning/README.md

 > This respiratory contains codes for Final project of **'Natural Language Processing'** Course, instructed by Prof. Seung-Hoon Na(nash@unist.ac.kr) in UNIST.
 > Almost every code for default project is given as skeleton code, and code for LoRA finetuning task is **adapted directly from the official Self-RAG code (`finetune.py`)** by Asai et al.

+>[!IMPORTANT]
+> After refactoring the code, the results may vary significantly.
+Therefore, the outcomes might differ from those shown in the slides and the report.

 ## Overview

 This project aims to get Improvement on RAG through LoRA finetuing task.